sejori/peko/README.md

     Peko is built with one radical design decision: no build-step (i.e. no Webpack, no Babel).
 That means frontend modules must run in the server and browser as source if you want to utilize server-side rendering.
 You can still use component libraries and other node packages if you import their compiled module distributions.
 This is all a deliberate step away from the inflated state that many web applications find themselves in... it’s 2022.
 </p>

 <p>This project started out of excitement for the elegancy of Deno and the freedom it would bring to the JavaScript community.
-At time of writing all code has been written and maintained by me.
-If you are interested in contributing please get in contact.</p>
+At time of writing all library code has been written and maintained by me.
+If you are interested in contributing please submit a PR or get in contact.</p>